jaydenwindle/graphene-subscriptions/README.md

 # Graphene Subscriptions

-A plug-and-play GraphQL subscription implementation for Graphene + Django built using Django channels.
+A plug-and-play GraphQL subscription implementation for Graphene + Django built using Django Channels.
 Provides support for model creation, mutation and deletion subscriptions out of the box.

 # Installation